PAGES (Past Global Changes) supports science aimed at understanding the Earth’s past environment in order to make predictions for the future.

 - Enhancing the visibility and use of paleoresearch

-PAGES was established as a core project of IGBP (International Geosphere-Biosphere Programme), and became a core project of Future Earth in 2015.
+PAGES was established as a core project of IGBP (International Geosphere-Biosphere Programme), and became a Global Research Project of Future Earth in 2015.